What does Kullish do?

 How does Kullish update discussions?

 Discussions for links get updated relative to their popularity on Kullish on the day.
-This is to enforce a
+This is to enforce a "cooldown" approach that discourages the mindless refreshing that has become common since the introduction of "pull-to-refresh" user interfaces.

-The most popular links can be updated every 30 minutes, and the maximum time before any link can be updated
+The most popular links can be updated every 60 minutes, and the maximum time before any link can be updated

 is 4 hours.
 If you want to know the exact time for a specific link, you can check the